marshallku/blog/README.md

   posts_per_page: 10 # Posts per page (pagination)
 ```

-**All fields are optional** - ssdocs will use sensible defaults if `config.yaml` doesn't exist or fields are missing.
+**All fields are optional** - blog will use sensible defaults if `config.yaml` doesn't exist or fields are missing.

 ### Category Configuration